 Passing Score.
 Each time the examination is administered, the Board will establish the passing score.
 The Board shall establish that score based on its determination of the score that should be obtained by an individual who has the level of technical and regulatory knowledge that would reasonably be expected by an otherwise qualified applicant with five years of relevant professional experience.

 Examination Results.
 The examinations shall be graded by the Board or its designees.
-The results of the examination shall be mailed to each applicant.
+The results of the examination shall be sent by regular or electronic mail to each applicant.
 Examination papers will not be returned to the applicant.

-Exam Review and Challenges.
-Each applicant who takes an exam but does not pass will be given an opportunity to review the questions he or she answered incorrectly.
-The Board’s exam contractor may charge the applicant a fee approved by the Board for facilitating this review.
-Each applicant who does not pass may also challenge one or more exam questions for which his or her answer was marked incorrect.
-Each challenge must be submitted in writing at the time of the review session or within ten days thereafter and must state all the reasons why the answer marked by the applicant is the best answer or, alternatively, why the answer marked is equally correct along with the nominal correct answer.
-The Board’s exam contractor may charge the applicant an additional fee approved by the Board for each challenge filed.
-All challenges will be reviewed by a group of technical advisors selected by the Board.

 Reapplication for Examination.
 Applicants who fail to achieve a passing score on the examination may take a subsequent examination subject to the following procedures.